-The administration of autologous BMMNC offers a new therapeutic option to patients following an AMI, the goal of which is to improve LV function and reduce the incidence of developing HF.
-This proposal offers several significant improvements over the previously published clinical trials in Europe describing this treatment in approximately 900 patients.
-Importantly, no significant safety issues have been raised with this cell delivery, and thus we believe that the potential risks to the patients remains reasonable in relation to the anticipated benefit of improving cardiac function above which can be obtained with maximal medical therapy.
+The administration of autologous BMMNC offers a new therapeutic option to patients following an AMI.
+The goal of this therapy is to improve LV function and reduce the incidence of HF.
+This proposal offers several significant improvements over the previously published clinical trials in Europe describing this treatment in approximately 450 patients.
+Importantly, no significant safety issues have been raised with this therapy, and thus we believe that the potential risks to the patients remains reasonable in relation to the anticipated benefit of improving cardiac function above which can be obtained with maximal medical therapy.

-11.4.6 Importance of the Knowledge to Be Gained
+11.4.6 Importance of the Knowledge to be Gained

-The knowledge to be gained from this clinical trial is significant in that this will be the first randomized, placebo-controlled trial of cellular delivery following moderate to large acute MI in the United States to assess the role of dosing and latetiming of administration.
-The trial has been designed to address critical limitations in the previous published trials by including patients with moderate to severe left-ventricular dysfunction, a group of patients who are most likely to benefit from this form of cell delivery.
-The risks to the subjects are reasonable in relation to the knowledge gained from this study since this cell delivery may potentially reduce the incidence of HF, which is a leading cause of morbidity and mortality throughout the world.
+The knowledge to be gained from this clinical trial is significant in that this will be the first randomized, placebo-controlled trial of cellular therapy following moderate to large acute MI in the United States to assess the role of dosing and timing of administration.
+The trial has been designed to address critical limitations in the previous published trials by including patients with moderate to severe LV dysfunction, a group of patients who are most likely to benefit from this form of therapy.
+The risks to the subjects are reasonable in relation to the knowledge gained from this study since this therapy may potentially reduce the incidence of HF, which is a leading cause of morbidity and mortality throughout the world.

-11.4.7 Data and Safety Monitoring Plan
+11.4.7 Data and Safety Monitoring Plan-